omChauhanDev/presenterAI-frontend/README.md

-# Presenter AI
+# Meeting Co-pilot

 *Your documents, explained by AI.
 Anytime, anywhere.*

-Presenter AI is a revolutionary platform that transforms how you present documents to clients.
+Meeting Co-pilot is a revolutionary platform that transforms how you present documents to clients.
 Upload your presentations or PDFs once, and our AI agent will explain them to your clients on your behalf - answering questions, highlighting key points, and providing visual references, all through an interactive voice and video experience.

 ## The Problem We Solve